cockroachdb/docs/cockroachcloud/serverless-faqs.md

 - [mntr.tech](https://devpost.com/software/mntr-tech)
 - [curbshop.online](https://devpost.com/software/curbshop-online)

-Paid Serverless clusters include additional resources to maintain higher performance.
+Paid {{ site.data.products.serverless }} clusters include additional resources to maintain higher performance.
 They are ideal for applications with varying workloads and spikes in traffic.

 ### How do I connect to my cluster?